knioledge/StatArb-Basic/README.md

-# StatArb Basic
+# StatArb-Basic
- Implementation of the PCA factor approach of Avellaneda et. al.
+ Basic implementation of a version of the paper by Avellaneda